Ivan Rusev (footballer): Club career

 Rusev started his football career in 1990 at Chernomorets Burgas where he after brief spells at Litex Lovech in 1996 and 2000, he joined Spartak Varna, while in 1996 he was named the best young footballer in of the year.
-He maved to Greece in 2000 where he was loaned to Egaleo and stood out for 6 months, as a result of which he was transferred to AEK Athens in 2001.
+He moved to Greece in 2000 where he was loaned to Egaleo and stood out for 6 months, as a result of which he was transferred to AEK Athens in 2001.
 In his first season he was loaned to Athinaikos and then loaned again to Apollon Athens.
 He returned to AEK in 2003 and played with the club until 2005.
 He started in both matches against Eindhoven for the group stage of the UEFA Champions League.
-In 2005 joined Levadiakos for three years and then Diagoras for another two, where he was successful.
+In 2005 joined Levadiakos for three years and then Diagoras for another two, where he was successful and scored his most career goals in a team.
 He then had brief spells at Trikala, OFI, Pierikos, Doxa Drama, while from 2013 to December 2014 he played at Panelefsiniakos.
 After a brief spell at AE Peramatos in 2015 he played at Agioi Anargiroi in the local divisions of Athens.
 He retired in 2019 at Diana Ilioupolis.